AlchlcDvl/TownOfUsReworked/README.md

 **Defense**: Basic

-The Murderer is a simple Neutral Killer with no special abilities.
+The Murderer is a simple Outcast Killer with no special abilities.
 The only role that has both passive defense and attack.

 ## Necromancer <img height="17" src="./Images/Necromancer.png">

-**Alignment**: Neutral (Neophyte)
+**Alignment**: Outcast (Neophyte)

 **Win Condition**: Bring the dead to their side and gain a majority